felangel/bloc/README.md

 - [Dynamic Form](https://github.com/felangel/bloc/tree/master/examples/flutter_dynamic_form) - an example of how to use the `bloc` and `flutter_bloc` packages to implement a dynamic form which pulls data from a repository.
 - [Wizard](https://github.com/felangel/bloc/tree/master/examples/flutter_wizard) - an example of how to build a multi-step wizard using the `bloc` and `flutter_bloc` packages.
 - [GraphQL](https://github.com/felangel/bloc/tree/master/examples/flutter_graphql_jobs) - an example of how to use the `bloc` and `flutter_bloc` packages with `graphql` to retrieve data from [api.graphql.jobs](https://api.graphql.jobs).
+- [Fluttersaurus](https://github.com/felangel/fluttersaurus) - an example of how to use the `bloc` and `flutter_bloc` packages to create a thesuarus app -- made for Bytconf Flutter 2020.

 ### Web